justtookoff/MemoApp/README.md

 2. Made Memo class and MemoAdapter class

-# 24 August 2017 Plan
+# 24 August 2017
-1. Will do cardview
+1. Do cardview

-2. Will do floating action
+2. Do floating action

-3. Will do writing activity
+3. Do writing activity

+# 26 August 2017
+1. Do cardview

+2. Add listview

 # Plan
-1. Cardview

-2. floating action

-3. writing activity
+3. Memo View(when click the memo to view) + floating action(when clicked -> go to writing activity)

 4. camera